Getting Clinical Experience as an Online Nursing Student

 "Our school had satellite instructors and administration who were in charge of our clinicals and skills assessments," Geiser said.
 "We would meet once or twice a week for hands-on activities and testing related to our clinical training."

-"Most programs have employed application software that will allow students to document/chart on their patients and create nursing care plans (usually for pre-licensure students)," Cobb said.
+"Most programs have employed application software that will allow students to document/chart on their patients and create nursing care plans (often for pre-licensure students)," Cobb said.
 "In addition, faculty and students perform an evaluation of the site and the student's performance during midterm and finals."

-Advice for Online Nursing Students
+Frequently Asked Questions About Clinicals for Online Nursing Students

 Meet Our Contributors

-Sharon Cobb, PhD, MSN, PHN, RN, is an RN-BSN program director and assistant professor within the Mervyn M. Dymally School of Nursing at Charles R. Drew University of Medicine and Science in Los Angeles, California.
+Sharon Cobb, Ph.D., MSN, PHN, RN, is an RN-BSN program director and assistant professor within the Mervyn M. Dymally School of Nursing at Charles R. Drew University of Medicine and Science in Los Angeles, California.

 Are you ready to earn your online nursing degree?